 Surface Finishing utilizes a variety of chemical substances contained in process tanks to electroplate or treat parts.
 Common chemicals used in Surface Finishing Processes are Nitric Acid, Chromic Acid, Hydrochloric Acid, Ammonia, Sulfuric Acid, Hydroflouric Acid, Sodium Hydroxide, and Phosphoric Acid.
 These chemicals can evolve from the surface of the process tank as a gaseous vapor or mist and must be contained to avoid worker exposure and prevent corrosion to equipment and building structures.
 The chemical emissions must also be controlled to prevent them from escaping into the surrounding environment.
 This is acheived utilizing a local exhaust ventilation sytem with a Chemical Scrubber or Mist Eliminator as an effective control device.

 KCH Engineered Systems designs and manufactures complete Surface Finishing Systems and Corrosion Resistant Ventilation Systems to locally capture and control the emissions from Surface Finishing Processes.
-With nearly 40 years of experience in the Surface Finishing Industry, we are longtime members of the National Association for Surface Finishing, and have completed specific training and examinations for the Certified Electroplater-Finisher (CEF) designation, along with other industry specific courses.
+With 40 years of experience in the Surface Finishing Industry, we are longtime members of the National Association for Surface Finishing, and have completed specific training and examinations for the Certified Electroplater-Finisher (CEF) designation, along with other industry specific courses.
 Please Contact KCH to discuss your Surface and Metal Finishing equipment needs and the various technologies and systems available.

 |Anodizing (Type 1, 2, 3, BSA, Al, Ti)||Acid Etching|

 |Chromium Electroplating||Zinc Electroplating|

 |Plating on Plastics (POP)||Chemical Deposition|

 |Aluminum Bright Dip||Chemical Stripping|